mugenboat/data-science-boot-camp-8/README.md

 ## What did i learn this from bootcamp

 I learn a lot of stuff related to data science skills.
--Intro to data science
+- Intro to data science
--Spreedsheets
+- Spreedsheets
--Database (SQL)
+- Database (SQL)
--R Programming
+- R Programming
--Data Transformation
+- Data Transformation
--Data Visualization
+- Data Visualization
--Essential Statistics for Data Analyst
+- Essential Statistics for Data Analyst
--Essential Machine Learning for Data Analyst
+- Essential Machine Learning for Data Analyst
--Python programming
+- Python programming
--Essential Python for Data Analyst
+- Essential Python for Data Analyst
--Dashboard
+- Dashboard